Department of Revenue

 The original notarized document must be presented to the Recorder of Deeds.
 The

-original notarized document will be returned to you within three weeks of the
+original notarized document will be returned to you within one week of the

 recording date.
 Documents may be filed in-person or by mail: